Roney-juma/rem-waste-app/README.md

 # Skip React Test

-A modern React application for REMWaste Test Ineterview with skip functionality, built with performance and user experience in mind.
+A React application for REMWaste Test Interview with skip functionality, built with performance and user experience in mind.

 ## 🚀 Features